ananya868/FurrBot-AI/data-format.md

 [
     {
         "unique_id": 18,
-        "text": "The blog explains how to take care of you pet.....", "pet_type": "hamsters",
+        "text": "The blog explains how to take care of your pet.....", "pet_type": "hamsters",
         "blog_topic": "How to take care of a hamster?",
         # "pet_breed": "golden retriever", # no breed